 8. Sample Kanufa at Habibeh Sweet Shop

-Another foodie stop you must make while in Amman is Habibeh Sweets.
-Built in 1948, Al-Haj Mahmoud Habibah decided to move from Jerusalem to the city of Amman with his Kunafa shop.
+Another foodie stops you must make while in Amman is Habibeh Sweets.
+Established in 1948, Al-Haj Mahmoud Habibah decided to move from Jerusalem to the city of Amman with his Kunafa shop.

-Kunafa is a desert that dates back to the 10th Century and is made up of mild goats cheese with a wheat topping in sweet syrup, sometimes topped with pistachio.
+Kunafa is a dessert that dates back to the 10th Century and is made up of mild goat’s cheese with a wheat topping in sweet syrup, sometimes topped with pistachio.
 It’s warm and pretty delicious, although your teeth will feel like they’re rotting with the sugar!

 It was a really cheap deal and my slice cost me around 70 Dinar cents (70p)!

-Habibeh Sweets can be found near to Hashem’s in Downtown Amman in the Marwan Madi Complex.
-It’s open 9am – 12am seven days a week.
+Habibeh Sweets can be found near Hashem’s in Downtown Amman in the Marwan Madi Complex.
+It’s open 9 am – 12 am seven days a week.

 9. Splurge at the Four Seasons in Amman

 The best part is the fact that the rooms are up high, so you can catch an amazing glimpse of the city and world down below.
-On my stay, I enjoyed a spectacular breakfast with a view in my room.
+During my stay, I enjoyed a spectacular breakfast with a view from my room.

 10. Dine at La Capitale in Amman